 (b) led by local action groups composed of representatives of public and private local socio-economic interests, in which no single interest group controls the decision-making;

-(c) carried out through integrated strategies in accordance with Article 32;
+(c) carried out through strategies in accordance with Article 32;

 (d) supportive of networking, accessibility, innovative features in the local context and, where appropriate, cooperation with other territorial actors.

-3. Where support to strategies referred to in paragraph 2(c) is available from more than one Fund, the relevant managing authorities shall organise a joint call for selection of those strategies and establish a joint committee for all the Funds concerned to monitor the implementation of those strategies.
+3. Where support to strategies referred to in point (c) of paragraph 2 is available from more than one Fund, the relevant managing authorities shall organise a joint call for selection of those strategies and establish a joint committee for all the Funds concerned to monitor the implementation of those strategies.
 The relevant managing authorities may choose one of the Funds concerned to support all preparatory, management and animation costs referred to in points (a) and (c) of Article 34(1) related to those strategies.

 4. Where the implementation of such a strategy involves support from more than one Fund, the relevant managing authorities may choose one of the Funds concerned as the Lead Fund.

 5. While respecting the scope and the eligibility rules of each fund involved in supporting the strategy, the rules of the Lead Fund shall apply to that strategy.
-The authorities of other funds shall rely on decisions and management verifications made by the competent Lead Fund authority.
+The authorities of other funds shall rely on decisions and management verifications made by the competent authority of the Lead Fund.

-6. The authorities of the Lead Fund shall provide the authorities of other Funds with information necessary to monitor and make payments in accordance with the rules set out in the Fund-specific Regulation.
+6. The authority of the Lead Fund shall provide the authorities of other Funds with information necessary to monitor and make payments in accordance with the rules set out in the Fund-specific Regulations.

 Article 32 Community-led local development strategies

-1. The relevant managing authorities shall ensure that each strategy referred to in Article 31(2)(c) sets out the following elements:
+1. The relevant managing authorities shall ensure that each strategy referred to in point (c) of Article 31(2) sets out the following elements:

 (a) the geographical area and population covered by that strategy;